-More on Varanasi.
+These 20 travel tips for Varanasi come from basically making so many mistakes here.
 It’s such a complex city that I have four posts about it.
-I actually could write more and just might.
-I recently shared an intro to Varanasi about where to stay, how to get there, and how terrible it went for me at first.
+I actually could write even more.
+If you missed the last ones, I recently shared an intro to Varanasi about where to stay, how to get there, and how terrible it went for me at first.
 I also told you what to expect at the Ghats, which can be an overwhelming place.
-Now here are 20 random but important tips before you head to the holy city!
-I have one more post coming next week about my intense time in Varanasi.
+Now here are 20 random but important travel tips for Varanasi to read before you head to the holy city!

 1. The most important tip is to make sure you go here while in India!
 Varanasi MUST be on your list because it is all the chaos and love of India all in one place.
 IT IS THE CULTURE CAPITAL OF INDIA.
 It’s the most shocking place on earth that tourists can go.
 Bold statement, but probably true.
 Every two seconds, your eye will catch something new and exciting.